samkennerly/suneku/labs/README.md

 ## build a lab

 On a Linux or Mac machine with Docker installed, the [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script will automatically build a Docker image and run a Docker container.
-By default, the container will be named `my_suneku_lab`.
-To use another name, specify it when running `run_suneku_lab` like so:
+By default, the container will be named `suneku_lab`.
+To use another name, specify it when running `run_suneku_lab` like this:
 ```
 ~/suneku/labs/run_suneku_lab another_suneku_lab
 ```